 According to the arrangement.

-The devices shall be type-approved according to the 00 or subsequent series of amendments to UN Regulation No. 77, or to the 02 or subsequent series of amendments to UN Regulation No. 7, or to the 00 or subsequent series of amendments to UN Regulation No. 148.
+The devices shall be type-approved according to the 00 or [any] subsequent series of amendments to UN Regulation No. 77, or to the 02 or [any] subsequent series of amendments to UN Regulation No. 7, or to the 00 or any subsequent series of amendments to UN Regulation No. 148.

 6.12.3.
 Arrangement